 - Foreign companies that exclusively provide services, which are subject to acquisition tax in Switzerland, do not have to register for VAT in Switzerland.
 This applies regardless of the amount of turnover generated.

 - Low-value shipments will still be exempt from tax upon import.
-However, under the new VAT legislation, (online) retailers that generate over CHF 100,000 per year in turnover in Switzerland through the supply of goods will be liable to VAT.
+However, under the new VAT legislation, (online) retailers that generate over CHF 100,000 per year in turnover in Switzerland through the supply of goods will be liable to VAT as from 1 of January 2019.
 In other words, they must charge Swiss VAT on the goods supplied.

 We will be happy to explain the advantages, risks, costs and responsibilities that lie ahead.